Lead from your center.

 Across companies, industries, and stages of growth, I kept seeing the same thing.
 The strongest leaders weren’t missing skill, intelligence, or experience.
 Most were surrounded by strong teams, good advice, and all the latest playbooks.

 But playbooks are built from patterns that have already happened.
-Leadership is defined by the moments that haven’t — when information is incomplete, tradeoffs are human, and decisions carry weight that no playbook prepares you for.
+Leadership is defined by the moments that haven’t — when information is incomplete, trade-offs are human, and decisions carry weight that no playbook prepares you for.

 What you know matters less than what you default to under pressure.